John-Otago/PhD-Plus/README.md

 More books to be added later.

 ### 5.3 Change your habits
+- **The Power of Habit: Why We Do What We Do in Life and Business** (C. Duhigg, 2012/2014, Random House) || *Read Part One (Chapters 1-3) and the first half of Part Two (Chapters 4-5).
+I don't think the rest is any good or indeed relevant.*
+- [Optional] **Atomic Habits** (J. Clear, 2018, Random House) || *This one is completely optional.*

+These books can help you cultivate good habits and break bad ones, especially when you find yourself struggling to break a 'vicious cycle' of any bad habit or to build a 'virtuous' one.
+It is a useful skill for both your PhD and your future life and career.

 ### 5.4 Change how you deal with emotions

 Books to be added later.